 - 50 ml fresh orange juice

 - In a medium saucepan, combine orange juice, sugar and water over medium heat.

-- Cook, stirring occasionally, until the sugar has dissolved.
+- Cook, stirring occasionally until the sugar has dissolved.

 - Stir in cranberries and bring to a boil; reduce heat and let simmer until sauce has thickened, about 7 minutes.
 Remove from the heat and set aside until ready to serve.

-- Preheat oven to 190C/200 F.
+- Preheat the oven to 190 C/200 F.

 - Roll out the 3 phyllo sheets one above the other.
 With the help of a cookie cutter, form small circles, trying to work quickly so that the phyllo pastry doesn't dry out.

 - Arrange three rounds on each mould of a mini muffin tin brushed with olive oil.